 - a.
 To receive and consider Councillor Calls for Action - b.
 To perform the functions relating to Crime and Disorder Scrutiny (in accordance with the Police and Justice Act 2006) - c.
 To receive and consider Petitions - d.
 To monitor performance improvement - e.
 To scrutinise the Budget - f.
 To identify unsatisfactory progress or performance and make recommendations on remedial action to the Cabinet; - g.
 To monitor the following Council documents/strategies - h.
 Council Plan - i.
 Council Annual Report - j.
-Sustainable Community Strategy - k.
-Sustainable Community Strategy Annual Report - I. Improvement Plan (full document once a year) - m.
-Performance Management Strategy/Data Quality Strategy - n.
+Performance Management Strategy/Data Quality Strategy - k.
 Quarterly Finance & Performance Monitoring report - 5.1.8 The Overview and Scrutiny Bodies have extensive powers to conduct research, carry out consultations, hold investigations, undertake visits, encourage community participation, liaise with other organisations, gather evidence, invite advisers and experts to assist them and question members of the Cabinet and (in some circumstances) Chief and senior officers about their decisions and performance. - 5.1.9 Particular action taken by a Chief or senior officer under delegated powers, which is taken in furtherance of the day to day administration of the service for which the officer is responsible, cannot be called-in or scrutinised.
 This does not however prevent a questioning of a Chief or senior officer as part of a wider scrutiny exercise. - 5.1.10 Scrutiny arrangements are governed by the Overview and Scrutiny Procedure Rules in Part 12 of the Constitution.
 These include an obligation to declare any party whipping arrangements.